 Locally and nationally, the NHS system is facing major challenges to meet demand for services within resources available.
 It is only by working together that we can address these issues.

 This is why NHS Planning Guidance outlined the expectation that every health and care system (commissioners and providers) will come together to create an ambitious plan for accelerating the delivery of the national NHS FiveYear Forward View – this is called an Integrated Care System (formerly known as the Sustainability and Transformation Partnership (STP).

-Within Bristol, North Somerset and South Gloucestershire we have called our STP 'Healthier Together', and it involves all health and social care organisations across the area working collaboratively to ensure we meet the needs of the population.
+Within Bristol, North Somerset and South Gloucestershire we have called our STP 'Healthier Together'.
+Healthier Together involves all health and social care organisations across the area working collaboratively to ensure we meet the needs of the population.

 Each year commissioning intentions are subject to patient, public and stakeholder feedback and subsequent prioritisation.
 We publish opportunities for you to contribute your views in the Get Involved section of our website.